 "It was a very bold decision.
 No one had done it on the East Coast," said Joanna Underwood, president of Energy Vision, a research organization that gave Smithtown guidance on its mandate.
 "None of the haulers on Long Island had ever used a natural gas truck—or practically had ever seen one."

-Today, Long Island has more than 100 CNG haulers, as municipalities throughout the New York area have followed Smithtown's lead.
-Industry leaders say these ordinances—which have also spread nationwide—have stoked demand for natural gas trucks and helped encourage nearly every waste truck maker in America to develop a CNG model.
+Today, Long Island has more than 100 CNG refuse trucks, as municipalities throughout the New York area have followed Smithtown's lead.
+Industry leaders say these ordinances—which have also spread nationwide—have stoked demand for natural gas trucks and helped encourage nearly every refuse truck maker in America to develop a CNG model.

 Jeffry Swertfeger of McNeilus Truck and Manufacturing in Minnesota, a leading manufacturer, said his firm began making CNG sanitation trucks in 2006, after demand rose "astronomically."
 He credited laws like Smithtown's with providing "a huge benefit.